Consequences of High Risk Drinking

 - Binge drinking is more common among those with household incomes of $75,000 or more than among those with lower incomes.

-- Approximately 92% of U.S. adults who drink excessively report binge drinking in the past 30 days.
+- Approximately 92 percent of U.S. adults who drink excessively report binge drinking in the past 30 days.

 - The prevalence of binge drinking among men is twice the prevalence among women.